chris-hld/spaudiopy/docs/source/installation.rst

 It's easiest to start with something like `Anaconda <https://www.anaconda.com/distribution/>`_ as a Python distribution.
 You'll need Python >= 3.6 .

-1. Create a conda environment:
+#.
+Create a conda environment:
-   `conda create --name spaudio python=3.6 anaconda joblib plotly`
+    * `conda create --name spaudio python=3.6 anaconda joblib portaudio`
-2. Activate this new environment:
+#.
+Activate this new environment:
-   `conda activate spaudio`
+    * `conda activate spaudio`

 Have a look at the `setup.py` file, all dependencies are listed there.